Take a fresh look at your lifestyle.

 G. Desire for Meeting God

-“Those who were certain that they would meet Allah said, ‘How many a small company has overcome a large company by permission of Allah.
-And Allah is with the patient.’ “ (Baqarah [2:249]).
+“How many a small company has overcome a large company by permission of Allah.
+And Allah is with the patient.”
+(Baqarah [2:249])

-Obstacles to Resistance
+Obstacles to the Quranic Concept of Resistance

 A. Worldliness and Material Desires

-Love of the world fosters fear and indecision, undermining resistance (Zamakhshari, 1986, Vol. 1, p.
+Love for worldly gain fosters indecision, harming effective resistance (Zamakhshari, 1986, Vol. 1, p.
 427).

 B. Satan and His Whispers

 “Indeed, those of you who turned back on the day the two armies met [at Uhud]—it was Satan who caused them to slip because of some blame they had earned.
 But Allah has already forgiven them.”
-(Aal-e-Imran [3:155]).
+(Aal-e-Imran [3:155])

 C. Influence of the Enemy

 “That is only Satan who frightens [you] of his supporters.
-So fear them not, but fear Me, if you are [indeed] believers.”
-(Aal-e-Imran [3:175]).
+So fear them not, but fear Me, if you are indeed believers.”
+(Aal-e-Imran [3:175])

 D. Following the Ignorant

 “He [Allah] said, ‘The supplication of you both has been accepted.
-So remain on a right course and follow not the way of those who do not know.’ “ (Yunus [10:89]).
+So remain on a right course and follow not the way of those who do not know.’”
+(Yunus [10:89])

-True resistance requires informed leadership and rejecting ignorance (Qurtubi, 1984, Vol. 8, p.
+Informed leadership is vital; ignorance leads to deviation (Qurtubi, 1984, Vol. 8, p.
 376).

 E. Arrogance

 “Allah has already given you victory in many regions and [even] on the day of Hunayn, when your great number pleased you, but it did not avail you at all.”
-(Tawbah [9:25]).
+(Tawbah [9:25])

-Victory depends on divine support, not numerical or material superiority (Qurtubi, 1984, Vol. 8, p.
+Success depends on divine support, not merely numerical strength (Qurtubi, 1984, Vol. 8, p.
 100).

 F. Impatience

 “And man supplicates for evil as he supplicates for good, and man is ever hasty.”
-(Isra [17:11]).
+(Isra [17:11])

-Overcoming this inherent haste is crucial for achieving long-term goals (Tusi, 1988, Vol. 10, p.
+Patience is critical for successful long-term resistance (Tusi, 1988, Vol. 10, p.
 90).

-Outcomes of Resistance
+Outcomes of the Quranic Concept of Resistance

 A. Victory and Divine Support

 “So do not weaken and do not grieve, and you will be superior if you are [true] believers.”
-(Aal-e-Imran [3:139]).
+(Aal-e-Imran [3:139])

-Divine assistance strengthens believers and ensures their triumph (Qurtubi, 1984, Vol. 4, p.
+Steadfastness ensures eventual triumph (Qurtubi, 1984, Vol. 4, p.
 217).

 B. Defeat of the Enemy

 “They will not harm you except for [some] annoyance.
 And if they fight you, they will show you their backs; then they will not be aided.”
-(Aal-e-Imran [3:111]).
+(Aal-e-Imran [3:111])

-Persistent resistance exposes the enemy’s weaknesses (Fakhr al-Din Razi, 1999, Vol. 8, p.
+Persistent resistance exposes enemy vulnerabilities (Fakhr al-Din Razi, 1999, Vol. 8, p.
 327).

 C. Deliverance from Painful Punishment

 “O you who have believed, shall I guide you to a transaction that will save you from a painful punishment?
 [It is that] you believe in Allah and His Messenger and strive in the cause of Allah with your wealth and your lives.”
-(Saff [61:10–11]).
+(Saff [61:10–11])

-This struggle is presented as a profitable trade, leading to eternal salvation (Ibn Ashur, 1984, Vol. 28, p.
+Resistance is portrayed as profitable, ensuring eternal salvation (Ibn Ashur, 1984, Vol. 28, p.
 173).

 D. Freedom from Fear and Sorrow

-“Indeed, those who have said, ‘Our Lord is Allah’ and then remained steadfast—the angels will descend upon them, [saying], ‘Do not fear and do not grieve but receive good tidings of Paradise, which you were promised.’ “ (Fussilat [41:30]).
+“Indeed, those who have said, ‘Our Lord is Allah’ and then remained steadfast—the angels will descend upon them, [saying], ‘Do not fear and do not grieve but receive good tidings of Paradise, which you were promised.’”
+(Fussilat [41:30])

-This promise of peace and tranquility underscores the spiritual rewards of resistance (Fakhr al-Din Razi, 1999, Vol. 27, p.
+Believers find peace and tranquility as rewards for their steadfastness (Fakhr al-Din Razi, 1999, Vol. 27, p.
 561).

 E. Eternal Paradise

 “And you will have therein whatever your souls desire, and you will have therein whatever you request.”
-(Fussilat [41:30–31]).
+(Fussilat [41:30–31])

 F. Boundless Rewards

 “Indeed, the patient will be given their reward without account.”
-(Zumar [39:10]).
+(Zumar [39:10])

-This signifies divine favor and immeasurable recompense for perseverance (Fakhr al-Din Razi, 1999, Vol. 26, p.
+Perseverance is rewarded with divine generosity beyond measure (Fakhr al-Din Razi, 1999, Vol. 26, p.
 431).

 Conclusion

-The Jurisprudential Ruling on Resistance
+Jurisprudential Ruling on the Quranic Concept of Resistance

 Identifying the Most Significant Enemy

 “You will surely find the most intense of the people in animosity toward the believers [to be] the Jews and those who associate others with Allah.”
-(Maidah [5:82]).
+(Maidah [5:82])

-The Obligation of Resistance Against Zionism and Imperialism
+Obligation of Resistance Against Zionism and Imperialism

-5/5 - (1 vote)
+5/5 - (2 votes)

 Leave A Reply